+What Do Your Tires Do?
 Your tires are an important component of your vehicle, making it vital that you have a tire repair service shop you can rely upon.
 But do you really understand what it is that your tires and wheels do?
 Yes, they serve as the point of contact between your vehicle and the road, but they are also what propels your vehicle down it.
 Your engine supplies the power, yet how much is needed depends upon the resistive force generated between your tire and the road surface as well as the weight of your vehicle.
 To drive, your engine must produce enough power to overcome this friction.
 That power is manifested in the rotational force of your wheels, which then uses the tires to apply it to the road surface.
 To learn more about how tires work, visit Meineke #125 in Danbury, CT.

 The Importance of Functional Tires

 Keeping your tires in optimal condition is important for a myriad of reasons.
 First of all, well-maintained tires handle better on slick and uneven surfaces.
 Their ability to handle these surfaces means that you and your passengers are less likely to be involved in a collision.
 Tires also have a significant impact on your suspension system, and if they are not rotated periodically, you may have difficulty steering your vehicle.
 Tires are frequently overlooked by drivers, but the better your tires perform, the better your entire vehicle will perform.
 Stop by our Danbury, CT, Meineke #125 store for a comprehensive inspection today.